 The Impact of Account Managers in an Ad Agency

 Want a peek inside agency walls and what drives KPI-impacting results for our clients?
-This month we asked our Account Manager and Restaurant Category Captain to share a bit about her role and the daily tasks he takes on to ensure our clients’ campaigns are successful.
+This month we asked our Account Manager and Restaurant Category Captain to share a bit about her role and the daily tasks she takes on to ensure our clients’ campaigns are successful.
 Here’s what she had to say.

 What Are the Daily Duties of an Account Manager?

 Account managers are also responsible for supervising the agency’s creative team and facilitating collaboration between the agency and its clients.
-A good account manager, like those here at evok Advertising, excels in explaining and breaking down complex or technical concepts within digital marketing, media, and monthly/quarterly reporting.
-Being the final set of eyes on every piece of creative that the agency develops for its clients is one of the most important hats the account manager needs to wear.
-It’s important to have strong attention to detail and knowing when to send creative back to the creative team if what was created doesn’t feel quite right.
+A good account manager, like those here at evok advertising, excels in explaining and breaking down complex or technical concepts within digital marketing, media, and monthly/quarterly reporting.
+Being the final set of eyes on every piece of creative work that the agency develops for its clients is one of the most important hats the account manager needs to wear.
+It’s important to have strong attention to detail and know when to send creative work back to the creative team if what was created doesn’t feel quite right.

 Maintaining & Expanding Interpersonal Client Relationships

 Creating and maintaining a strong interpersonal connection is a big part of a successful Account Manager’s role.
 Getting to know the client’s likes and dislikes is something you must understand quickly.
-When working with a new client, it’s just as important to get to know them on a more personal level as it is learning what they need from a business perspective.
+When working with a new client, it’s just as important to get to know them on a personal level, as it is learning what they need from a business perspective.
 That way, when having weekly status calls with our clients, it’s not all about work from start to finish.